Concrete structures meant to protect Baltimore bridge appear unchanged for decades

 When the Key Bridge was opened in 1977, cargo ships sailing through the Port of Baltimore were smaller and lighter than modern ones.
 The dolphins, which were added shortly after the bridge was finished, have saved the structure at least once.
 In 1980, a ship crashed into one dolphin, destroying it but sparing the bridge.

 Satellite imagery of bridges critical to 15 of the busiest U.S. ports indicates there are few bridges like the Key Bridge that lack immediate protection for their main support piers.
-The bridges' central supports were more often protected by fenders, islands of rocks, concrete beds or land — the use of remotely located dolphins or no protection at all was rare.
+The bridges' central supports are more often protected by fenders, islands of rocks, concrete beds or land — the use of remotely located dolphins or no protection at all is less common.

 But the transportation rules don't strictly require that collision-protection structures built with older bridges be fortified or replaced.
 Instead, in 1991, the American Association of State Highway and Transportation Officials set guidelines for assessing bridges to determine whether or not they should be updated.

-Even so, satellite imagery shows the dolphins constructed to protect the Betsy Ross Bridge appear bigger than the ones surrounding the now collapsed bridge in Baltimore, said Kim Roddis, a structural engineer and professor at George Washington University.
+Even so, satellite imagery shows the dolphins constructed around the Betsy Ross Bridge appear more robust than the ones surrounding the now collapsed bridge in Baltimore, said Kim Roddis, a structural engineer and professor at George Washington University.

 "It's definitely more protective," said Roddis.
 "One of those is really quite large."